-These Interim Standing Orders exist only on a temporary basis, taking effect immediately from and including their adoption on [28 May] 2020.
-They remain valid and in existence until 7th May 2021, or earlier if revoked by the Council.
+These Interim Standing Orders exist on a temporary basis, taking effect immediately from and including their adoption on 28 May 2020.
+They remain valid and in existence unless revoked by the Council or in the absence of continuing legislative provision.